dividedbyzeroco/warp-server/readme.md

 - nin: not contained in array
 - str: starts with the specified string
 - end: ends with the specified string
-- has: contains the specified string
+- has: contains the specified string (to search multiple keys, separate the key names with `|`)

 By default, the value of each constraint is automatically filtered before it is added to the query.
 If you want to specify a raw field name as a value, you must append an underscore `_` before the constraint name.